⛓️ Batch Calls

 This page provides info on making batch calls to our RPC nodes, enabling simultaneous requests.
 Batch calling is useful for scenarios requiring data from multiple blocks or transaction.

-- The NEAR chain does not support batch calls by default.
-However, we have implemented an additional layer to enable batch calls with a limit of 5 calls per batch.
+- NEAR: not natively supported; Tatum provides an additional layer with a limit of 5 calls per batch

-Each JSON object in the array is counted as an individual request.
-For example, if you include 10 objects, you will be charged for 10 separate requests.
+Each JSON object in the array counts as an individual request.
+For example, 10 objects in a batch = 10 requests billed.
 More details in the following article

 Batch Call Format

-A batch call is a JSON array containing multiple JSON-RPC request objects.
-Each object in the array is a separate request, following the standard JSON-RPC request format.
+A batch call is a JSON array of standard JSON-RPC request objects.
+Each object follows the normal JSON-RPC request schema.

 curl --location 'https://api.tatum.io/v3/blockchain/node/{chain-name}/' \